cloudfoundry/go-cfclient/README.md

 ### Asynchronous Jobs
 Some API calls are long-running so immediately return a JobID (GUID) instead of waiting and returning a resource.
 In those cases you only know if the job was accepted.
 You will need to poll the Job API to find out when the job finishes.
-There's a `PollComplete` method to block until the job finishes:
+There's a `PollComplete` utility function that you can use to block until the job finishes:
 ```go
 jobGUID, err := cf.Manifests.ApplyManifest(context.Background(), spaceGUID, manifest))
 if err != nil {